Dijana ObralicUNIVERSAL FUND MEMBER

 Dijana's Story

 Dijana joined Watsi on May 11th, 2017.
-Six years ago, Dijana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dijana's most recent donation supported Michael, a three-month-old baby boy from Haiti, to fund surgery for hydrocephalus so he can develop into a healthy young boy.
+Seven years ago, Dijana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dijana's most recent donation supported Kyaw, a 5-year-old student from Burma, to fund retinal surgery.

 Impact